underworldcode/underworld3/.github/CONTRIBUTING.md

 We welcome contributions to Underworld’s codebase in the form of:

-* Code changes.
+  * Code improvements or completion of missing functionality
-* Bug reports.
+  * Bug reports and bug fixes
-* Suggestions / Requests.
+  * Suggestions / Requests
-* Documentation modifications.
+  * Documentation modifications (including docstrings)

 For Bug reports and Suggestions / Requests please submit an Issue on the Underworld GitHub Issue Tracker.
-Please tag the Issue with a given Label to help us assess the issue.
+Please tag the Issue with a given Label to help us assess the issue and provide simple scripts that explain how to reproduce the problem.

 Click here to submit an Issue https://github.com/underworldcode/underworld3/issues